subquery/subql/README.md

 ## MCP (Beta)

 You can also create, build and deploy SubQuery projects using [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction).
-Our MCP integration provideds all the same functionality as the CLI but works well with LLMs and AI IDEs such as Cursor.
+Our MCP integration provides all the same functionality as the CLI but works well with LLMs and AI IDEs such as Cursor.

 [![Install MCP Server](https://cursor.com/deeplink/mcp-install-dark.svg)](https://cursor.com/install-mcp?name=subquery&config=ewogICJzdWJxdWVyeSI6IHsKICAgICJjb21tYW5kIjogIm5weCIsCiAgICAiYXJncyI6IFsKICAgICAgIi15IiwKICAgICAgIkBzdWJxbC9jbGkiLAogICAgICAibWNwIgogICAgXQogIH0KfQ==)